 - Fry the donuts until golden brown, flipping the donuts to get an even color on both sides.
 Remove from oil with a slotted spoon and place on a paper-towel-lined plate to drain the excess oil.
 Let the donuts cool completely.

 - Make the passion fruit glaze.
 Beat together passion fruit pulp with powdered sugar and lime zest until smooth.
 Cut the donuts in half and fill the bottom half with white chocolate cream.
 Sandwich the donut with the top bun and drizzle the passion fruit glaze.

 When you find a great base recipe, it only makes sense to keep it in your stash.
 That's what I did for these passion fruit and white chocolate donuts, using the dough recipe from my chocolate tahini donuts.
 The dough is an enriched dough, incorporating eggs and butter into the mix to yield an incredibly soft dough.
 When the dough is already so soft even before its first proof, you know it's going to be a soft bread, or in this case, donut.

 Let the dough proof for one hour or until doubled in size.
 Meanwhile, make the white chocolate cream filling.
 I prefer to melt the chocolate in the microwave just because it's easier but you can always use a doubler boiler.
 Just make sure to stir the chocolate every 20 seconds if using the microwave.
 Let the white chocolate cool completely before adding it to the whipped cream.

 Now back to the dough.
-Punch down the dough and roll it out until it's about 3/4 inches thick.
+Punch down the dough and roll it out until it's about ¾ inches thick.
 You don't want to roll it out too thin since you want that "fullness" that donuts have.
-Cut 2-inch circles using a biscuit cutter and place the dough on a lined baking sheet.
-Cover the dough to prevent a skin from forming and proof for another 2 hours.
-Two hours seems like a long time but this will give the dough enough rest to rise beautifully.
+Cut 3-inch circles using a biscuit cutter and place the dough on a lined baking sheet.
+Cover the dough to prevent skin from forming and proof for another hour.
+This will give the dough enough time to rest and rise beautifully.